 The School of Electrical Engineering and Computer Science at the University of Central Florida, Orlando, Fla., plans to use the Smart Solar Plug-In Test Facility as a platform to test its DC to DC-into-EV conversion technology, which could potentially reduce the 10% conversion loss as experienced in the traditional DC to AC-into-EV-battery process by half.
 The school will also test technology to move energy from EV batteries to the grid, or Vehicle to Grid (V2G), which would allow the owner of an EV to sell stored energy back to the electric utility.

-In order to make it possible for students to measure the system's performance, reconfigure components based on test results, and install new technology, Matern Professional Engineering, Inc., Orlando, Fla., and Palmer Electric Co., Winter Park, Fla., designed and installed the project to include large equipment cabinets (Photo 1 on page 22) so that entire sub-assemblies could be installed in a dry, clean environment for easy measurement and replacement.
+In order to make it possible for students to measure the system's performance, reconfigure components based on test results, and install new technology, Matern Professional Engineering, Inc., Orlando, Fla., and Palmer Electric Co., Winter Park, Fla., designed and installed the project to include large equipment cabinets (Photo 1) so that entire sub-assemblies could be installed in a dry, clean environment for easy measurement and replacement.
 Wiring from the solar panels enters the cabinet in smaller strings — three panels to a string — so that students have the ability to route smaller amounts of power to their devices being tested.
 Several disconnects and measurement points were added along the power path to allow students to take measurements, and wires were labeled so that students can identify what they are measuring.
 Preplanning ensured that wiring was concealed and no additional access points would need to be cut into the clear anodized aluminum structure.

 “The structure had to allow future modification,” says Thomas G. Beard, president, Palmer Electric.
 “The design was in conjunction with the university's electrical engineering department.
 They had some unique requirements.”